mhdadk/mhdadk.github.io/_leetcode_solutions/2025-12-01-encode-and-decode-strings.md

 the strings can exist in one of the strings, so decoding the strings would not work.

 To fix this problem, we include an additional symbol next to the separator for each string.
-This symbol must be a function of the string that is next to it to ensure we don't face the same aforementioned problem.
+This symbol must be a property of the string that is next to it to ensure we don't face the same aforementioned problem.

 One possible property to use is the length of the current string, which is what we will